 - There is actually a drone racing league.
-The DRL uses venues such as sports stadiums and warehouses to illuminate a track and have the players manoeuvre their crafts around whilst racing one another.
+The DRL uses venues such as sports stadiums and warehouses to illuminate a track and have the players maneuver their crafts around whilst racing one another.

 - In one episode of The Big Bang Theory, Howard questions his engineering ability and almost causes a drone to go on a killing spree after breaking and failing to repair a drone the guys were playing with.

-- It is, according to drone schools, illegal to fly your drone that’s capable of travelling up to a mile or more any further than you can see it with the naked eye or above 400 feet.
+- It is, according to drone schools, illegal to fly your drone that’s capable of traveling up to a mile or more any further than you can see it with the naked eye or above 400 feet.

 - On 26th January 2015, a drone crashed onto the White House lawn and the pilot faced charges which were later dropped due to it being an accident.

 - The police and the FBI are using drones for surveillance and sting operations.
 There has been uproar regarding the use of drones and police warrants for private property.